A Career in the Paranal Science Operations department

 As an astronomer on Paranal, we typically spend up to 80 nights per year (as Fellow) or 105 nights per year (as staff astronomer) on the mountain.
 This is scheduled in shifts of typical length of 8 to 10 nights.
 Some flexibility exists regarding shift length and dates depending on personal constraints.

-This initial daytime training is followed by two shifts of nighttime training where you will learn more about instrument operations, prioritisation of observations in service mode, quality control, problem reporting, and interfacing with our colleagues at Paranal and at the Garching headquarters.
+This initial daytime training is typically followed by two shifts of nighttime training where you will learn more about instrument operations, prioritisation of observations in service mode, quality control, problem reporting, and interfacing with our colleagues at Paranal and at the Garching headquarters.
 Day- and nighttime training can also be interleaved.

-After those four initial training shifts, you are generally ready for unsupervised core operations as night- and day-astronomer.
+After those initial training shifts, you are generally ready for unsupervised core operations as night- and day-astronomer.

 During normal operations, nighttime astronomers start work in the afternoon and finish at around 2-3 am.
 Nighttime operations are then concluded by the telescope operators who drive the instruments alone.
 One of the astronomers works from sunset to sunrise, taking the function of Nighttime Shift Coordinator.
 This function is rotated among the nighttime astronomers.
-As a new astronomer, you can be assigned this important role as of your second year of duty, once you have accumulated enough operational experience.
+As a new astronomer, you can be assigned this role as of your second year of duty, once you have accumulated enough operational experience.

 When you are scheduled as daytime astronomer or daytime shift coordinator, the working schedule is from about 08:30 until sunset.